Mudlarking The Mind

 I believe that there is something archaic about searching through mud for lost and discarded objects.
 Human beings have always done it, it transcends time and culture.
 My fascination was not learnt behaviour and no one encouraged me to do it.
 So, is this a case of nature rather than nurture and what does that say about our sense of being human?

 Classical psychoanalysis has tried to make sense of this and it is no surprise that some Freudians interpret a child’s interest in mud as an example of the complicated relationship humans have with their own bodies which produce ‘dirt’.
-I am going to explore some of these Freudian ideas here; they are great fun and shed light on the history of psychoanalysis, but do take them with as large a pinch of salt as you see fit.
+I am going to explore some of these Freudian interpretations here; they are great fun and shed light on the history of psychoanalysis, but do take them with as large a pinch of salt as you see fit.

 The word 'mud' may be derived from the old German word ‘mudde’ which means 'mother' and it is the role of the mother that Freud focuses on in his theory of psychosexual development.